ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 see `Wiki PR #2839 <https://github.com/ArduPilot/ardupilot_wiki/pull/2839>`__  many new bindings

+add to "Getting Started":

+- Scripts which require no user editing before use (Applets) can be found `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/applets>`_ .
+Each of these have an .md file of the same name detailing its capabilities, use and setup.
+For example, there is a script to allow a user to change a SmartAudio capable video transmitter's output power level from a transmitter channel and set its power-up value via parameter.
-add to "Getting Started": Up to 8 RC channels can be assigned as scripting inputs/controls using the``RCX_OPTION`` = "300-307" options.
+- Up to 8 RC channels can be assigned as scripting inputs/controls using the``RCX_OPTION`` = "300-307" options.
 In addition, four dedicated script parameters are avaliable: :ref:`SCR_USER1<SCR_USER1>` thru :ref:`SCR_USER4<SCR_USER4>` and are accessed with the same method as any other parameter, but these are reserved for script use.

 Logging (common-downloading-and-analyzing-data-logs-in-mission-planner)